dotnet/docs/docs/architecture/modernize-desktop/example-migration-core.md

 3. **Fix code and build:** Build the code in .NET Core addressing API-level differences between .NET Framework and .NET Core.
 If needed, update third-party packages to the ones that support .NET Core.
 WCF clients.

-4. **Run and test:** There might be differences that don't show up until the run time, so don't forget to run the application and test that everything works as expected.
+4. **Run and test:** There might be differences that don't show up until run time.
+So, don't forget to run the application and test that everything works as expected.

 ### Preparation